 A Mobile Ad hoc Network (MANET) is a collection of wireless mobile terminals that are able to dynamically form a temporary network without any aid from fixed infrastructure or centralized administration.
 The growth of laptops and wireless networking have made MANET a popular subject for research since the mid to late 1990s.
 In recent years, MANET are continuing to attract the attention for their potential use in several fields.
 Mobility and the absence of any fixed infrastructure make MANET very attractive for mobility and rescue operations and time-critical applications.
-A typical example of this approach has revealed many aspects of IEEE 802.11, like the gray-zones effect [1], which usually are not taken into account in standard simulators, as the well-known ns-2 simulator [2].
-So far we can count a lot of computer simulation results on the performance of MANET, e.g. in terms of end-to-end throughput, delay and packet loss.
-However, in order to assess the computer simulation results, real-world experiments are needed and a lot of testbeds have been built to date [3].
-The baseline criteria usually used in real-world experiments is guaranteeing the repeatability of tests, i.e. if the system does not change along the experiments.
+A typical example of this approach has revealed many aspects of IEEE 802.11, like the gray-zones effect [1], which usually are not taken into account in standard simulators, as the well-known ns-2 simulator.
+So far we can count a lot of simulation results on the performance of MANET, e.g. in terms of end-to-end throughput, delay and packet loss.
+However, in order to assess the simulation results, real-world experiments are needed and a lot of testbeds have been built to date [2, 3, 4, 5].
+The baseline criteria usually used in realworld experiments is guaranteeing the repeatability of tests, i.e. if the system does not change along the experiments.
 How to define a change in the system is not a trivial problem in MANET, especially if the nodes are mobile.

-In this paper, we concentrate on the performance analysis of a small testbed of one desktop and four laptops acting as nodes of a MANET.
+In this paper, we concentrate on the performance analysis of a small testbed of five laptops acting as nodes of a MANET.
 We use Optimized Link State Routing (OLSR) protocol, which is a pro-active routing protocol, and it has been gaining great attention within the scientific community.
-Furthermore, the olsrd [4] software we have used in our experiments is the most updated software we have encountered.
+Furthermore, the olsrd [6] software we have used in our experiments is the most updated software we have encountered.

 In our previous work, we found the following results.
 We proved that while some of the OLSR's problems can be solved, for instance the routing loop, this protocol still have the self-interference problem.
 There is an intricate interdependence between MAC layer and routing layer, which can lead the experimenter to misunderstand the results of the experiments.
 For example, the horizon is not caused only by IEEE 802.11 Distributed Coordination Function (DCF), but also by the routing protocol.
 We carried out the experiments considering stationary nodes of ad-hoc network.
-We considered the node mobility and carry out experiments for OLSR and B.A.T.M.A.N. protocols [5].
+We also considered the node mobility and carry out experiments for OLSR and B.A.T.M.A.N. protocols [7].
 We found that throughput of TCP were improved by reducing Link Quality Window Size (LQWS), but there were packet loss because of experimental environment and traffic interference.
 For TCP data flow, we got better results when the LQWS value was 10.
-Moreover, we found that the node join and leave operations affect more the TCP throughput and RTT than UDP [6].
+Moreover, we found that the node join and leave operations affect more the TCP throughput and RTT than UDP [8].

-In this work, we investigate the effect of non line of sight communication of MANET.
-We implemented three MANET models and carried out experiments for different topologies.
+In this work, we investigate the topology changing of MANET.
+We implemented six MANET models and carried out experiments for different topologies.

 The structure of the paper is as follows.
-In Section II, we present the related work.
-In Section III, we give a short description of OLSR.
-In Section IV, we present the testbed design and implementation.
-In Section V, we present experimental evaluation.
-Finally, conclusions are given in Section VI.
+In Section 2, we present the related work.
+In Section 3, we present the testbed design and implementation.
+In Section 4, we present experimental evaluation.
+Finally, conclusions are given in Section 5.